mainej/schema-voyager/README.md

 ## Acknowlegements

 * [DataScript](https://github.com/tonsky/datascript) makes it much easier to design and import deeply interconnected data without worrying about how those connections might later be explored.
-  It is very useful to export an entire database from Clojure, then read and manipulate it from ClojureScript.
+  It's very useful to export an entire database from Clojure, then read and manipulate it from ClojureScript.
   Also, it feels right to use Datalog to navigate Datomic data.
 * Though the HTML app isn't very dynamic, it was nice, as always, to build it with [reagent](https://reagent-project.github.io/) and [reitit](https://metosin.github.io/reitit/).
 * [Tailwind CSS](https://tailwindcss.com/) makes writing CSS _fun_.